railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 (consumption or customer deliveries) by period.
 To do this use the menu :menuselection:`Stock Management --> Procurement Forecast --> Master Procurement Schedule`.

-For each period and product Open ERP gives you the following information:
+For each period and product OpenERP gives you the following information:

 * stock estimated at the end of the period, calculated as stock in the following period less total estimated outgoings plus total estimated inputs,